 ACB of Virginia strives to ensure that people who are blind or have low vision throughout Virginia enjoy the same access to information, education, employment, and community programs, services, and events as our sighted Counterparts

 The American Council of the Blind of Virginia looks forward to, and is working toward, the day when:

-- All citizens of the Commonwealth, and especially those who are blind or have low vision, have equal access to the information, education, employment, and products and services such that they can live independent, satisfying, and fulfilling lives fully immersed in their community,
+- All people of the Commonwealth, and especially those who are blind or have low vision, have equal access to the information, education, employment, and products and services such that they can live independent, satisfying, and fulfilling lives fully immersed in their community,

-- Citizens who are blind or have low vision have access to technology including TVs, cable services, computers and applications, and household appliances that they can control independently and from which they can derive full benefits.
+- People who are blind or have low vision have access to technology including TVs, cable services, computers and applications, and household appliances that they can control independently and from which they can derive full benefits.